gnoliyil/pr2_kinetic_packages/README.md

 2. Add `pr2_controllers_msgs` to dependency lists of `joint_trajectory_generator` (both in CMakeLists.txt and packages.xml)

 3. Use `jade-devel` branch of `moveit_msgs` rather than `kinetic-devel`, since the latter one removes `GetKinematicSolverInfo.srv`, which is required by pr2 package `pr2_teleop`.

+4. Add `pr2_base` model, which only includes base and torso of PR2 robot.